Tushar-ba/Vault/README.md

 5.  **Blockchain (Base Sepolia / Sepolia):** The contracts are deployed on Base Sepolia, a fast and low-cost Layer 2 network, providing an ideal environment for trading.
 The architecture is also compatible with Ethereum Sepolia.

-6.  **Data Layer (Blockscout MCP SDK):** This is the single source of truth for cross-chain data.
+6.  **Data Layer (Blockscout MCP):** This is the single source of truth for cross-chain data.
 It provides the raw information needed for our user dashboards, asset analytics, and the Address Intelligence Agent.

 -----